 There are five required submissions that must be provided in hard copy to the Public Administration office.
 Students may find it helpful to maintain a journal during the experience to help in the preparation of their submissions.
 The journal provides the basis for the reflective paper, and may also offer a log of activities that are part of the project report.
-In general, you will find it best to organize your materials into a binder with dividers and clear logic in organization so that the HSMP 509 faculty advisor can easily review it.
-Do not place pages in individual plastic covers.
+In general, you will find it best to organize your materials into a binder with dividers and clear logic in organization so that the PA/PAH/HSMP 509 faculty advisor can easily review it.
 Your learning contract narrative serves as the basis to evaluate your submissions, so be sure that they are congruent.
 Remember to carefully proofread all submissions to address any typographical or grammatical errors, and to practice your presentation for delivery and timing.